 Presented by: Peabody Museum of Archaeology & Ethnology

 Admission: Free with Harvard ID; admission to one museum admits you to both during regular hours.
-See website for admission rates for non-Harvard ID holders.
+General admission includes all exhibits.
 The Peabody Museum is adjacent to the Harvard Museum of Natural History